 The Stade Olympique Yves-du-Manoir is a sports stadium located in Colombes, near Paris.
 The main sports the stadium is used for is rugby, track and association football.
 The stadium is also called the Stade Olympique de Colombes, or to the locals it is simply Colombes.

-The Stade Olympique Yves-du-Manoir was the main stadium at the 1924 Summer Olympics Games held in Paris, hosting the athetics events, and some of many other sports.
+The Stade Olympique Yves-du-Manoir was the main stadium at the 1924 Summer Olympics Games held in Paris, hosting the athletics events, and many other other sports.

-Here are just some of the major events that have been held at Vincennes Velodrome in Paris:
+Here are just some of the major events that have been held at Stade Olympique Yves-du-Manoir in Paris: